-The year 2000 was the fourth year the Lake Winnisquam Drive Association par-
+The year 2001 was the fifth year the Lake Winnisquam Drive Association par-

 Monitoring Program (LLMP).
 The volunteer monitors involved in the water quality monitoring effort are highlighted in Table 1 while Tony Carita again coordinated the volunteer monitoring activities on Lake Winnisquam and acted as liaison to the Freshwater Biology Group (FBG).
 The Freshwater Biology Group congratulates the volunteer monitors on the quality of their work, and the time and effort put forth.
-We invite other interested residents to join the Lake Winnisquam water quality monitoring effort in 2001 and expand upon the current database.
+We invite other interested residents to join the Lake Winnisquam water quality monitoring effort in 2002 and expand upon the growing database.
 Funding for the water quality monitoring program was provided by the Lake Winnisquam Drive Association.